Roasted Acorn Flour Cookie Recipe

 I use this same method to prepare chestnuts into flour around the holidays, ground and then freeze the flour for baking throughout the year.

 Once you have shelled the cooled acorns, simply place them into a food processor and grind them into flour.
-Store in the fridge for short term use or freezer for use throughout the year.

 Making Acorn Cookies